FarrahStark/PaulsRedditFeed/readme.md

 # Paul's Reddit Feed

-ASP.NET Core (.NET 7.0) Reddit API Usage Example.
+ASP.NET Core (.NET 7.0) Highly Scalable Server that displays statistics generated from data collected from the reddit API.

 ## Summary

-PaulsRedditFeed displays statistics generated from data collected from reddit API.

-Uses Redis as a distributed cache, and message queue for loadbalanced deployments of this application.
-SignalR uses Redis to create sticky sessions to keep clients connected to the same server instance for their session.

-The reddit API is rate limited to 60 requests per second so don't scale past This allows enough data throughput to show the real-time nature of the system, and to demonstrate proper multithreading, logging, caching, authentication, and websockets usage with sticky sessions.

-## Cool Stuff About Paul's Reddit Feed

 - Cross platform (tested on: Windows/Linux/macOS)
 - Proper use of multithreading using the Task Parallel Library and async/await
-  - Keeps background work from blocking requests
+  - Keeps background work from blocking requests and websockets traffic
-  - The RedditMonitor should probably be run in it's own container rather than using threading so the monitoring workload doesn't affect client web traffic performance, and so web traffic and monitoring can be scaled independently.
 - Distributed consumer provider pattern using redis pub sub
   - Each server gets work from the redis pub sub and handles it so the work is evenly distributed between severs
-- Stateless servers for easy scaling
+- Stateless servers designed for easy scaling and load balancing
 - Response caching
 - Sticky websocket sessions to keep clients connected to the same sever using SingalR and Redis
 - Docker Compose for quickly standing up a local load balanced environment with 3 servers